gaia-unlimited/community-example-applications/README.md

 __WARNING__
 > The notebooks and code in this repository will most likely depend on other code and packages, so do not count on things running out of the box.

+## Links to external repositories with further community examples

+* [Machine learning modelling of the completeness](https://github.com/Majakas/gaia-completeness-ml-demonstration) of subsamples of the Gaia catalogue by @Majakas.